mdejesus23/melnerdz-website/src/data/blogs/2026/01/signals-vs-react-state/index.md

   - performance
   - tutorial
   - react
+faqs:
+  - question: Can I use Signals in React?
+    answer: Not officially.
+There are experimental libraries like @preact/signals-react, but they work against React's design philosophy.
+If you want Signals, consider Preact or Solid.js instead.
+  - question: Are Signals always faster than React?
+    answer: For fine-grained updates, yes.
+But React's concurrent features (Suspense, Transitions) offer different performance benefits like better perceived performance during data fetching.
+  - question: Will React adopt Signals?
+    answer: The React team has expressed that Signals don't align with their vision.
+React is exploring other optimizations like the React Compiler (formerly React Forget) that automatically memoizes components.
+  - question: Should I migrate my React app to Signals?
+    answer: Probably not for existing apps.
+The ecosystem, tooling, and team familiarity often outweigh raw performance gains.
+Consider Signals for new projects where they make sense.
+  - question: How do Signals handle async data?
+    answer: Most Signal implementations have companion primitives for async data (like Solid's createResource or Angular's toSignal(observable)).
+They integrate well with Promises and observables.
 ---

 If you've been following the frontend ecosystem lately, you've probably noticed a lot of buzz around **Signals**.
 From Solid.js to Preact, Angular, and even proposals for vanilla JavaScript - Signals are everywhere.
 But what exactly are they, and how do they compare to React's tried-and-true `useState` and `useReducer`?